-Professional development is a hefty investment companies pony up every year, but there’s typically very little discussion around expectations.
-All too often, employees are given a plane ticket and a conference badge, and sent off to Orlando, Cincinnati, or (if you’re lucky) Las Vegas, without any support on how to fully harness the experience for the good of the company.
-The responsibility lands on your shoulders to take the bull by the horns and figure out where you need to go, who you need to meet, and what you need to learn.
+Companies invest a lot of money in their employees’ professional development, but there’s usually not much discussion about what those expectations are.
+Too often, workers are given a plane ticket and sent to Orlando without any guidance on how they can best use the experience to improve the company.
+It is incumbent upon you to take initiative and figure out where you need to go, who you need to meet, and what you need to learn.

-Do NOT wait until the flight is over to start researching which speakers will be in attendance and which presentations you plan to participate in.
-Examine the conference agenda 2-3 weeks before the event and reach out to the speakers directly on Twitter.
-Sample Tweet: “@Presenter I’m really looking forward to your session at #XYZConf14.
+Research the speakers and presentations as soon as you book your flight so that you can make the most of your conference experience.
+Two to three weeks before the conference, take a look at the agenda and reach out to the speakers on Twitter.
+For example, you could tweet: “@Presenter I’m looking forward to your session at #XYZConf14.
 Would love to meet up with you to discuss my ideas on XYZ!
 You game?”

-Create a short video introducing yourself, your company, and what you hope to achieve at the event.
-Encourage the audience to follow you on Twitter, and to approach you in person.
-Invite them to join you at lunch or at the cocktail networking reception for a brainstorming session.
-People will recognize you and gravitate to you.
-No more standing in the corner, shuffling your feet and feeling awkward as you stare at your smartphone!
+By creating a short video that introduces yourself, your company, and your event goals, you can encourage more people to follow you on Twitter and approach you in person.
+Include co-workers in your lunch plans or at the cocktail networking reception for a productive brainstorming session.
+People will take notice of you, and you won’t have to feel awkward shuffling your feet in the corner as you stare at your smartphone!

 Create a Blog Post That Will Wow Your Readers.

 If you missed out on any of the above fun, there’s still time to make up for it!
 Create a recap of conference highlights that are interactive and post it on your blog.
 While you’re at it, share it using the conference hashtag too.
 This way, you’ll increase traffic to your site, get some visibility, and look great when sharing it with your boss.